MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 **Dendrogrm Cropping**

 Each dendrogram cluster has a small triangular crop button (that points towards the cluster) above it that allows users to crop the matrix to only show the rows or columns in this cluster.
 Clicking on a dendrogram crop button filters out the rows or columns that not in the cluster, resizes the visualization to show the remaining data, and reverses the orientation of the crop button to point outwards.
 Clicking on the outward facing crop button undoes the cropping and restores the full matrix.
 For small matrices, this transformation is animated.
-Dendrogram cropping can be useful for focusing in on a cluster of interest and when used in combination with :ref:`Enrichrgram <enrichrgram>` to import enrichment analysis results into the visualization (as row categories) from `Enrichr`_ for a specific cluster of genes (see :ref:`biology_specific_features` for more information).
+Dendrogram cropping can be useful for focusing in on a cluster of interest and when used in combination with :ref:`Enrichrgram <enrichrgram>` to import biological information specific to your cluster of genes from `Enrichr`_ (see :ref:`biology_specific_features` for more information).

 .. _interactive_categories:

 Interactive Categories
 ======================
-Prior knowledge about our system can be represented as row and column categories in a heatmap.
-For instance, columns may represent cell lines and our categories may represent the tissues of these cell lines.
-Overlaying categories on our heatmap can help us understand the relationship between prior knowledge and our data.
+Prior knowledge about our system can be represented as categories in a heatmap.
+For instance, columns may represent cell lines and our categories may represent their tissue.
+Overlaying categories on our heatmap can help us understand the relationship between prior knowledge and the structures we find in our data (e.g. clusters).
 For instance, we may find that columns with the same category (e.g. the same tissue) cluster near each other based on the underlying data (e.g. gene expression) and we can conclude that the prior knowledge agrees with clusters identified in a data-driven manner.
 Similarly, we can explore how categories are re-distributed when the matrix is :ref:`reordered <row_col_reordering>`.
 We can also use categories to overlay numerical information (e.g. duration of drug treatment of a cell line) and ask similar questions.
-Please see :ref:`matrix_format_io` for more information on how to encode categories in your data.
+Please see :ref:`matrix_format_io` for more information on how to encode categories into your data.

 Row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels.
 Categories can be of type string or value (see :ref:`matrix_format_io`): each string-type category has a different color while each value-type category ahas a different opacity.
 The categories also have titles positioned adjacent to the category-cells.